Backlash (2009): Event

-Before the event aired live on pay-per-view, Kofi Kingston defeated Dolph Ziggler.
+Before the event aired live on pay-per-view, Kofi Kingston defeated Dolph Ziggler in a dark match.

 Preliminary matches

-The show commenced with Jack Swagger defending the ECW Championship against Christian.
+The actual pay-per-view began with Jack Swagger defending the ECW Championship against Christian.
 Swagger controlled the match with takedowns, suplexes and slams.
 After both men removed the padding on a turnbuckle, Christian avoided Swagger, causing Swagger to collide with the exposed turnbuckle.
 Christian then executed a Killswitch to win the ECW Championship.

 The following contest involved Chris Jericho and Ricky Steamboat — the latter competing in his first singles match since 1994.
 As Steamboat attempted a diving crossbody, Jericho countered with a Codebreaker and forced Steamboat to submit to the Walls of Jericho for the win.
 Following the match, Steamboat was given a standing ovation from the crowd in attendance.

 CM Punk wrestled Kane next, with Punk mainly attacking Kane's arm with kicks and arm bars to prevent him from performing the chokeslam.
 After Punk tried to incapacitate his opponent, Kane managed to execute a leg-trap chokeslam for the win.

-Next was the I Quit match pitting Matt Hardy against Jeff Hardy.
+Next was the "I Quit" match pitting Matt Hardy against Jeff Hardy.
 The two attacked each other with a number of heavy shots and submission holds during the match.
 After Jeff placed Matt on a table, he tied him to the table and set up a ladder in the corner of the ring.
 When the referee asked Matt if he wanted to quit, he took the opportunity to talk down Jeff, bringing up the case of what his father and late mother would think of this before quitting, meaning Jeff won the match.
 After the match, Jeff vaulted over the ladder and performed a leg drop through the table on Matt.

 Santina Marella (really Santino Marella in drag posing as his fictitious twin sister) came down to the ring after the match, and proclaimed her prowess before The Great Khali entered in the hopes of kissing Marella, only to have Marella refuse, claiming to love another man, SmackDown commentator, Jim Ross, who sat at ringside with Jerry Lawler and Michael Cole.
 Beth Phoenix came to the ring and challenged Marella for her title of Miss WrestleMania.
 Before the match started, Khali attacked Phoenix with a brain chop, leading to Marella pinning Phoenix to retain her title.